vapoursynth/vapoursynth/doc/functions/video/mergefulldiff.rst

 MergeFullDiff
 =============

-.. function::   MergeFullDiff(vnode clipa, vnode clipb)
+.. function::   MergeFullDiff(vnode:all clipa, vnode:all clipb)
    :module: std

    Merges back the difference in *clipb* to *clipa*.
 Note that the bitdepth of *clipb* has to be one higher than that of *clipa*.